 Printing companies looking for a way to increase sustainability in their production process should therefore evaluate other printing methods.
-In terms of sustainability, paper sublimation printing is a more environmentally friendly printing solution for polyester fabrics, because it does not need steaming and washing, a simple calandering step is all.
+In terms of sustainability, paper sublimation printing is a more environmentally friendly printing solution for polyester fabrics, because it does not need steaming and washing, a simple calendering step is all.
 This makes sublimation printing a better choice, although this printing method still requires the use of sublimation paper.
-The design is being printed on paper first (in mirror) in a sublimation printer.
-The paper is then fed into a calander together with the fabric.
-The calander uses heat and high pressure to transfer the ink to the fabric.
+The design is being printed on paper first (mirrored) in a sublimation printer.
+The paper is then fed into a calendar together with the fabric.
+The calendar uses heat and high pressure to transfer the ink to the fabric.
 Heat and pressure cause the ink to transition directly from its solid state into gas, which is called sublimation.
 Hence the name “sublimation printing”.

 Paper sublimation printing has a few downsides besides the necessity of using paper.
 This specific printing method does not deliver the same levels of throughprint and fastnesses as direct disperse printing.
 With sublimation printing, the ink will only stick to one side of the fiber, meaning the print will only be visible on one side of the fabric.